-- Possess a research or health-professional doctoral degree (or equivalent), including but not limited to M.D., D.O., Pharm.D., DNP, and/or Ph.D. - Have a faculty appointment at Brown University or the University of Rhode Island at the time of the award. - Commit a minimum of 20% effort to mentored research and career development activities (deviations from this will be considered on a case-by-case basis and are subject to approval during the application process).
-A letter of support from the applicant's department chair must include a statement of commitment to at least 20% protected time (or to the agreed upon amount) during participation in the Advance-K program.
+- Possess a research or health-professional doctoral degree (or equivalent), including but not limited to M.D., D.O., Pharm.D., DNP, and/or Ph.D. - Have a faculty appointment at Brown University or the University of Rhode Island at the start of the Advance-K program. - Commit a minimum of 20% effort to mentored research and career development activities (deviations from this will be considered on a case-by-case basis and are subject to approval during the application process).
+A letter of support from the applicant's department chair must include a statement confirming they are or will be a faculty member at the start of the program, and a commitment to at least 20% protected time (or to the agreed upon amount) during participation in the Advance-K program.
 The chair must also commit to 75% protected time if the applicant is successful in securing a K Award. - Not be a former PD/PI on an NIH research project (R01), program project (P01), center grant (P50), sub-project of program project (P01), sub-project of center grants (P50), other major individual career development award (e.g., K01, K07, K08, K22, K23, K25, K76, K99/R00).
 Current and former PDs/PIs of a NIH Small Grant (R03), Exploratory/ Developmental Grant (R21), Dissertation Award (R36), or SBIR/STTR (R41, R42, R43, R44) remain eligible, as do PIs of Transition Scholar (K38) awards and individuals appointed to institutional K programs (K12, KL2).